Cmarschik/tfot_website_one/readme.md

 ### How can you help?

-Visit our patreon at _italics.com_
+Visit our patreon at _patreon.com/thefutureofthought_